Netatalk/netatalk/doc/developer/dircache.md

 For example, if an application loops over an array larger than the number of pages in the cache, it will cause a page fault for every access, leading to inefficiency (the cache churns and does not hold data long enough to achieve a good hit rate).
-Netatalk currently has a small maximum dircache value (dircachesize = 131072) as the implementation performance degrades above this limit.

 Cache Pollution: LRU may evict pages that are frequently accessed but not necessarily the most relevant, which can lead to less optimal cache performance.